bost-ty/bost-ty/README.md

 ### Hi there 👋

-I'm Will, a self-taught web developer who loves the internet.
+I'm a self-taught web developer who loves the internet.

 I believe in an open, accessible, performant web, and I want to be a part of it.